 “I just wanted to take the opportunity to thank you and your amazing staff at the Snow Centre.
 My family and I had such an enjoyable experience.
 We would like to personally thank our instructor Lewis Young.
 Absolutely brilliant.
 He was very patient, great teacher and made our first time a memorable one.
 We will definitely be coming back in the near future.” – Snow Centre Customer

 Snow-Camp always try to provide apprentices with as many new experiences as possible.
-In 2017 Lewis enjoyed an unforgettable experience at the Delancey British Ski Championships, the biggest event on the British Alpine Ski Racing calendar.
+In 2016 we volunteered at The Telegraph Ski and Snowboard Show and in 2017 Lewis enjoyed an unforgettable experience at the Delancey British Ski Championships, the biggest event on the British Alpine Ski Racing calendar.
 Where he supported British Ski and Snowboard staff by helping to record racers’ times, assist staff at the start gates and were on hand to aid the pro ski athletes whenever possible.
 Here he is pictured our other 2016/17 apprentices and His Royal Highness, Prince Edward!